-Following the completion of the acquisition in November 2021, a Remuneration and Nominations Committee has been established.
+Following the completion of the acquisition in November 2021, Remuneration and Nominations Committees were established.
 The purpose of the remuneration policy is to attract, retain and motivate Executive Directors and senior management of a high calibre with a view to encouraging commitment to the development of the Company and for long term enhancement of shareholder value.